ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/fencing.md

 apt install fence-ecloud
 ```

+### Ubuntu 24.04 and later

+In Ubuntu 24.04 and later versions, the eCloud Fence Agent is available in the base repositories as `fence-agents-ecloud`.
+You do not need to install the ANS repository for this package.

 ### Configuring Pacemaker

 With the fence agent installed, you can configure Pacemaker to use the eCloud fence agent.
 These instructions should work for all distributions.